shysol4u/solanki-lab-website/README.md

 ## Initial GitHub launch

-The site owner needs to authorize GitHub access once.
-The maintainer then:

 1. Confirms the authenticated owner is `shysol4u` and checks whether `solanki-lab-website` already exists.
 Inspect and preserve an existing repository before changing it.
 2. Creates a **public** repository for the free GitHub Pages path, without enabling paid products, Codespaces, LFS, or trials.